 - Soil is constantly damp

 - As a result, roots become spongy and rot

 Water drainage within the soil is difficult to remedy and takes time to fix, which eventually lead to the same problem as mentioned above again.

 2) pH Levels

-This is probably one of the toughest factor to control since your soil is exposed to the elements of the outdoors almost every single day.
+This is probably one of the toughest factors to control since your soil is exposed to the elements of the outdoors almost every single day.
 Areas with massive air pollutions tend to have acidic rain and areas with dry environment will naturally result in an alkaline soil.
 Therefore, the pH levels of the soil must be tended to frequently, which is definitely a hassle and not easy for beginners to start planting.

 You still have to incur additional costs on top of your hobby (planting) to get the recommended pH agents to maintain the pH of your soil.

 Who likes to incur costs and purchase soil time and time again?
 Overtime, when we reuse the soil that we initially used to grow other plants, the "life" of the soil is depleted.
 The lack of soil life, poor water drainage, and failing crops are symptoms that you must quickly identify with an overall lack of organic matter.
 You will have to quickly find composts to remedy this situation or else your plants will wilt, which is not something you desire after putting all that sweat and time into growing those beautiful plants of yours.